Human alignment of neural network representations: Experiments

 Across all three datasets, we observe that the transformation matrices obtained from linear probing substantially improve the degree of alignment with human similarity judgments.
 The probing odd-one-out accuracies are correlated with the zero-shot odd-one-out accuracies for both the embedding (\Figref{fig:probing_performance} left; $\rho$ = 0.774) and the logit layers (\Figref{fig:probing_vs_zeroshot_logits}; $\rho$ = 0.880).
 Similarly, we observe a strong correlation between the human alignment of raw and transformed representation spaces for the embedding layer for both multi-arrangement task datasets from \citet{cichy2019} (\Figref{fig:probing_performance} center; $\rho$ = 0.749) and \citet{king2019} (\Figref{fig:probing_performance} right; $\rho$ = 0.519) respectively.
 After applying the transformation matrices to neural nets' representations, we find that image/text models and ViT-G /14 JFT are better aligned than ImageNet or EcoSet models for all datasets and metrics.

 As we discuss further in Appendix~\ref{app:probing}, the relationship between probing odd-one-out accuracy and ImageNet accuracy is generally similar to the relationship between zero-shot odd-one-out accuracy and ImageNet accuracy.
 The same holds for the relationship between Spearman's $\rho$ and ImageNet accuracy and Spearman's $\rho$ (+ transform) and ImageNet accuracy.
 The correlation between ImageNet accuracy and probing odd-one-out accuracy remains weak ($r=0.222$).
 Probing reduces the variance in odd-one-out accuracy or Spearman's $\rho$ among networks trained with different loss functions, self-supervised learning methods, and image/text models, yet we still fail to see improvements in probing accuracy with better-performing architectures or larger model capacities.
-However, whereas image/text models exhibit a negative correlation between ImageNet accuracy and zero-shot odd-one-out accuracy is negative in Figures~\ref{fig:zshot-many-variables} and~\ref{fig:rsa-many-variables}, the correlation between ImageNet accuracy and probing odd-one-out accuracy is small but positive.
+Image/text models show a negative correlation between their ImageNet and zero-shot odd-one-out accuracies (see \Figref{fig:zshot-many-variables} and \Figref{fig:rsa-many-variables}); this correlation becomes weakly positive after linear probing (see \Figref{fig:imagenet-correlation-probing} and \Figref{fig:transformed-rsa-many-variables} in Appendix~\ref{app:probing}).

 Interestingly, for EcoSet models, transformation matrices do not improve alignment as much as they do for architecturally identical ImageNet models.
 Although one goal of EcoSet was to provide data that yields better alignment with human perception than ImageNet \citep{ecoset}, we find that models trained on EcoSet are less aligned with human similarity judgments than ImageNet models.